tirthajyoti/Machine-Learning-with-Python/Deployment/rnn_app/Readme.md

 ---

 ### How to run
+I assume that you already have Python 3.6+ installed on your machine.<br>
-Clone/copy all the files in this folder into a single folder on your computer and run.
+Clone/copy all the files in this folder into a single folder on your computer.

 **`$ pip install requirements.txt`**